 This striking Silk Crepe de Chine Ogden Cami by Sewbon is one of my favorites.

-I unintentionally copied, and I’m now matching with @lindsayinstitsches!
+I unintentionally copied, and I now have a matching Ogden Cami Dress with @lindsayinstitsches!
 I totally missed this when I was searching for inspiration.

-Leslie’s linen drawstring dress is a really creative use of this pattern.
+Leslie’s linen drawstring Ogden Cami dress is a really creative use of this pattern.

 Teresa made the perfect classic black Ogden Cami.
 This is definitely on my to-do list.